 - 1 tsp black pepper

-- 1 tsp sea salt or to taste
+- ½ tsp pink Himalayan salt or to taste

-- 3 tbsp curry paste red or green
+- 4 tbsp curry paste red or green

 - 1 tbsp ginger paste

-- 1/2 tbsp chili paste optional
+- chili paste to taste, optional

-- 1/4 cashews
+- ¼ cup cashews crushed

-Begin by heating the avocado oil in a very large pot over medium heat.
+- Begin by heating the avocado oil in a very large pot over medium heat.

-Coarsely chop the onion and add to the pot.
+- Coarsely chop the onion and add to the pot.
 Cook until onion becomes translucent (about 3 minutes).
 Add garlic and cook for several more minutes.

-While onion is cooking, peel squash, cut in half and remove seeds.
+- While onion is cooking, peel squash, cut in half and remove seeds.
 Chop squash into chunks.
 Add chopped squash and broth to pan with onion and garlic.

-Chop cilantro and cashews.
+- Chop cilantro and cashews.
 Pour soup into bowls.
 Top with cilantro and cashews, and enjoy!